Jeffersonlii/Rt-Knits-FindSample/Rt-Knits-SampleFinder/README.md

 - This application is not connected to FileMaker.
 The RFID is simply the SampleID translated to hexadecimal
 - The RFID tags on the sample should be printed via the [printer webapp](https://github.com/Jeffersonlii/Rt-Knits-RFIDPrinter)
   - [printer webapp](https://github.com/Jeffersonlii/Rt-Knits-RFIDPrinter) writes the RFID as the hex value of the sampleID during printing
+- SampleIDs are case insensitive, therefor the application searches for the `lowercase` of the sampleID.
+It is assumed that the printer writes the lowercase sampleID onto the RFID labels